-Final votes casts in the race between Lauren Boebert and Adam Frisch won’t be counted until Friday
+Lauren Boebert leads Adam Frisch by 543 votes.
+County clerks report there are only about 200 ballots left to count.

 The ballots that still have to be counted are mostly, if not all, from voters who are in the military or live overseas, or voters who fixed signature issues on ballots they submitted that were initially rejected.

-The Alamosa County Clerk and Recorder’s Office said Thursday evening it likely wouldn’t finish counting ballots until Friday morning.
-A representative said she didn’t know how many ballots the office had left to count and a message left with the county clerk wasn’t immediately returned.

-Frisch was winning in Alamosa County on Thursday evening by 1 percentage point.

-The Otero County Clerk and Recorder’s Office said it would finish counting about 160 ballots Friday morning.
+The Otero County Clerk and Recorder’s Office told The Colorado Sun it would finish counting about 160 ballots Friday morning.
 Boebert was leading in the county by an 18-point margin Thursday evening.

-Sarah Colding, the Moffat County clerk, said that while her office has finished counting its remaining ballots (fewer than 20) the results won’t be posted until Friday, sometime before 2 p.m.
+Sarah Colding, the Moffat County clerk, told The Sun that while her office has finished counting its remaining ballots (fewer than 20) the results won’t be posted until Friday, sometime before 2 p.m.

-San Juan County said they expect to have their final 17 ballots counted and results posted by the end of the day Thursday.

-The Mineral County Clerk and Recorder’s Office closed at 4 p.m.
+Alamosa and Mineral counties, two counties whose results were being watched closely on Thursday afternoon, finalized their results at about 5 p.m.
 Thursday.
-A representative for the office did not immediately return a message seeking comment about when it would finish counting its ballots or how many — if any — it had left to count.

-There are only 859 total active, registered voters in the county, and 696 ballots have already been counted in the Boebert-Frisch race.
-That means it’s unlikely there are many ballots left to count there.
-(Mineral County reported to the state being done with its count at 4:30 p.m.)
+The Alamosa County Clerk and Recorder’s Office had initially told The Colorado Sun it didn’t think it would finish counting its outlasting ballots until Friday.

-It’s likely that a mandatory recount will be triggered in the 3rd District race.
+It’s highly likely that a mandatory recount will be triggered in the 3rd District race.
 Under Colorado law, a mandatory recount occurs when the number of votes separating the leading two candidates is less than 0.5% of the number of votes cast for the leading candidate.

 There are 27 counties in the 3rd District, which spans the Western Slope into Pueblo and southeast Colorado.
 The most populous counties in the district, Pueblo and Mesa, finished counting ballots and posted their results on Thursday afternoon.